 - NHS Careers - detailed information about career opportunities within the NHS.

 - BMA Counselling Service - The BMA offers 24 hour counselling services.

 - Doctors Support Line - Provides peer support for doctors and medical students in the UK.
 Staffed by volunteer doctors.

 - Home Office - Government site which provides information on eligibility to work in the UK.

 - View our section on considering alternative career options for doctors thinking about leaving medicine.
 Beyond Clinical Practice - Designed for doctors or recent graduates who are considering a non-clinical career.
 The medical careers website also hosts a useful section on non-medical careers and those considering leaving medicine.
 The Royal Medical Benevolent Fund offers information and support on alternative careers for doctors.

-- Taster sessions for foundation - view information about applying for tasters during foundation.
+- Taster sessions for foundation doctors - view information about applying for tasters during foundation.
 Taster Days are available in the F1 and F2 year and are great resource that can be used to access experience in specialties trainees may be considering as a future career.
 A total of 10 days is available over the two-year training programme, the foundation schools recommend taking 5 days during F1 and the remainder in F2.